frrst-ian/mini-message-board/README.md

 ## Thoughts and Observations

-The process of creating this project familiarized me with the concept behind MVC pattern
+The process of creating this project familiarized me with the concept behind MVC pattern and improved my knowledge about express JS.

+## Limitations

+I recently added a postgres SQL db on render and it will only last for one month, until March 27,2025.

 ## Installation